-Did you ever throw out a dozen eggs just because the carton said they were a week past the expiration date?
+Did you ever throw out a dozen eggs just because the carton said they were a few days past the expiration date?
 Have you tossed a box of uneaten onion soup mix for the same reason?
 Chucked an outdated can of corn?

-Then, like almost 90 percent of Americans, you have thrown away your food unnecessarily—and your money, too.
-According to a new study from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic, most expiration dates are meaningless and confusing for consumers.
-Worst of all, they cause us to get rid of food that would be perfectly acceptable to eat—and which would not cause us any harm.
+Then, like almost 90% of Americans, you have thrown away your food unnecessarily — and your money, too.
+According to a study from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic, most expiration dates are confusing for consumers.
+Worst of all, they cause us to get rid of food that would be perfectly acceptable to eat — and which would not cause us any harm.

 In the meantime, how can you safeguard your family’s health while at the same time avoid throwing out perfectly good food?
 Here are some things to consider:

-1. Contamination versus spoilage: There is a difference between the two.
+There is a difference between the two.
 Yes, some foods will go bad if they are left uneaten for too long.
-But the likelihood is very low that an egg that is kept in the refrigerator for five weeks past its expiration date will be contaminated.
+But the likelihood is very low that an egg that is kept in the refrigerator for a couple weeks past its expiration date will be contaminated.
 If the food is well past the date stamped on it, Gunders says, before throwing it away, at least open it, sniff it, and taste it.
 If all of those things seem right, then go ahead and eat it.
-Exceptions: meat, poultry, and prepackaged perishable foods like sandwiches and salads.
+Important exceptions: meat, poultry, and prepackaged perishable foods like sandwiches and salads.
 These are health risks.

 But know that most foods won’t make you sick because they were on the shelf too long.
 “When you hear about outbreaks of E.Coli or salmonella, that’s usually because of a pathogen that got on the food early in production.
 That’s a different situation than milk that goes through a natural process of decay.
 Your milk will smell or taste bad long before it will make you sick,” Gunders adds.